vvorobjov/nrp-documentation/src/nrp/developer_manual/sdformat/index.rst

 Debian package
 +++++++++++++++++++++++++

 For speed-up of the Docker images build and deploy, we pre-build DEB package for SDFormat.
-These package has limited usage, as soon as we prepare it to be installed into NRP Docker image and consider image's file system structure.
+We do not distribute this package, because it has limited usage, as soon as we prepare it to be installed into NRP Docker image and consider image's file system structure.
 You can read :ref:`here <debs-developer-manual>` about the procedure of Debian packages building that we use.

 You can also create Debian package for your purposes: